material-components/material-components-web-react/packages/text-field/helper-text/README.md

 children | String or Element | Required.
-Text to be displayed as helper text. className | String | CSS classes for element. isValid | Boolean | When toggled will style the helper text component. isValidation | Boolean | If true, the helper text is treated as a validation message. persistent | Boolean | If true, always shows the helper text. role | String | Sets role on HTML element. showToScreenReader | Boolean | toggles the aria-hidden property to allow element to be visible to the screen reader.
+Text to be displayed as helper text. className | String | CSS classes for element. isValid | Boolean | When toggled will style the helper text component. isValidationMessage | Boolean | If true, the helper text is treated as a validation message. persistent | Boolean | If true, always shows the helper text. role | String | Sets role on HTML element. showToScreenReader | Boolean | toggles the aria-hidden property to allow element to be visible to the screen reader.